-Students enrolled in courses on the Andrews University campus who wish to have a distancelearning course included in their financial-aid package are eligible for university aid as well as for state and federal funds.
-They must pay the usual Andrews University tuition rate in order for financial aid to apply toward distanceeducation courses.
+Students enrolled in courses on the Andrews University campus who wish to have a distance-learning course included in their financial-aid package are eligible for university aid as well as for state and federal funds.
+They must pay the usual Andrews University tuition rate in order for financial aid to apply toward distance-education courses.

 All students approved for financial aid must be registered for the course within the usual registration periods and must complete the courses within the time periods designated by the Andrews University academic calendar and regulated by Home Study International.
-See calendar below.
+Contact the Home Study office for calendar information.